Ancient Snow Shan Black Tea

 Tra Thuyet Shan – Snow Shan Tea

 The Vietnamese “Thuyet Shan” tea tree (thuyet = snow, shan = high mountain) is growing up to 15 meters tall.
-The extraordinary strength of his trunk, tightly covered with moss and mold, the long large leaves and the possibly record-breaking giant buds additionally advocate the idea that the Thuyet Shan could belong among the most ancient tea tree varieties in the world.
+The extraordinary strength of his trunk, tightly covered with moss and mold, the long large leaves and the record-breaking giant buds additionally advocate the idea that the Thuyet Shan could belong among the most ancient tea tree varieties in the world.
 In the old times, the Vietnamese used to preferably consume tea leaves fresh, i. e. without any “further” processing after picking.
 Meanwhile, however, the production of green tea, black tea, white tea and a Vietnamese black tea specialty called “Trà Pai Hao” from the leaves of the “Snow High Mountain” tea tree also looks back on a long reaching back tradition.

 The variety has its name from the white color of its buds, tightly covered with long white hair.
 Even after processing the buds and leaves to green tea, these are still well visible in the resulting leaf material.
 They’ll remain white with green tea, while appearing slightly yellow-colored with Snow Shan black tea and Tra Pai Hao.

 ‘Bach Shan Tea’, our producer partner in Vietnam, exclusively processes tea leaves and buds from the family’s own tea plantation.
 The same is located in altitudes of 1400+ meters in Ha Giang province and accommodates quite a proud reserve of 100+ years old Thuyet Shan tea trees.
-The plantation adheres to biodiverse and organic cultivation principles.
+The plantation adheres to biodiverse and health and environment-friendly cultivation principles.
 This way, the tea trees benefit from the input and the regulating mechanisms of a naturally grown, biodiverse environment.
 Moreover, the use of pesticides becomes unnecessary.

 Seeds on Thuyet Shan (“Snow High Mountain”) tea tree